essdot/js-lessons/doc/functions.md

 ```

 If an object is passed into a function, it is not copied.
-The function receives a reference to the object.
-However, the reference itself cannot be altered.
-This is important!
+Instead, the function receives a copy of the *reference* to the object.

 The state inside the object can be mutated: properties of the object can be deleted, or replaced, or new properties added to the object.
 After the function returns, those changes will still be there: